 '''

+down \langle ModuleExpression \rangle : \langle Command \rangle

+Thus, we can give the following command.

 Maude> (down NAT-PLUS :

 red in META-LEVEL :

 getTerm(

 metaReduce(upModule(NAT-PLUS),

 upTerm(NAT-PLUS, 0 + s 0))) .)

 result Nat :

 s 0

 Notice that this is equivalent to what we may write using the overline notation as:

-Maude> red getTerm(metaReduce(\overline{NAT-PLUS}, \overline{O+s} \overline{O})) .
+Maude> red getTerm(metaReduce(\allttoverline{\texttt{NAT-PLUS}}, \allttoverline{\texttt{0 + s 0}})) .

-result Term: \overline{s} 0
+result Term: \allttoverline{\texttt{s 0}}

 The use of upTerm and down can be iterated with as many levels of reflection as we wish.

 For example, we can give the command

 Maude> (red in META-LEVEL :

 getTerm(

 metaReduce(upModule(META-LEVEL),

 upTerm(META-LEVEL,

 getTerm(

 metaReduce(upModule(NAT-PLUS),

 upTerm(NAT-PLUS, 0 + s 0))))) .)

 result GroundTerm :

 ''['][''s.Sort, ''0.Nat.Constant]

 This is equivalent to what we would have written using the overline notation as

-Maude> red getTerm(metaReduce(META-LEVEL,
+Maude> red getTerm(metaReduce(\allttoverline{\texttt{META-LEVEL}}),

-metaReduce(\overline{NAT}-PLUS, \overline{0} + \overline{s} 0))).
+\allttoverline{\texttt{metaReduce(}\allttoverline{\texttt{NAT-PLUS}}\texttt{, }\alltto

-result Term: s 0
+result Term: \allttoverline{\allttoverline{\texttt{s 0}}}

 We can write expressions involving simultaneously down, upModule, and upTerm:

-Maude > (down NAT-PLUS :
+Maude> (down NAT-PLUS :

 down META-LEVEL :

 red in META-LEVEL :

 getTerm(

 metaReduce(upModule(META-LEVEL),

 upTerm(META-LEVEL,

 getTerm(

 metaReduce(upModule(NAT-PLUS),

 upTerm(NAT-PLUS, 0 + s 0))))) .)

 result Nat :

 s 0

 The metalevel function downTerm can also be used, but it is a Core Maude function, and

-'''

 therefore can only be used on Core Maude modules.

-'''

 Maude> (down NAT-PLUS :

 red in META-LEVEL :

 downTerm(

 getTerm(

+metaReduce(upModule(META-LEVEL),

+upTerm(META-LEVEL,

 '''

-15.5 Ax-coherence completion
+21.5 Ax-coherence completion

-As pointed out in Section 12.9.1, the equations used for variant generation in an admissible equational theory must be confluent, terminating, sort-decreasing, and explicitly Ax-coherent.
-The confluence, termination, and sort-decreasingness of equational Maude specifications are the typical executability requirements for equational specifications, and can be checked using Maude's Church-Rosser Checker (CRC) [50, 52] and Termination Checker (MTT) [43].
+As pointed out in Section 14.2, the equations used for variant generation in an admissible equational theory must be confluent, terminating, sort-decreasing, and explicitly Ax-coherent.
+The confluence, termination, and sort-decreasingness of equational Maude specifications are the typical executability requirements for equational specifications, and can be checked using Maude's Church-Rosser Checker (CRC) [54, 56] and Termination Checker (MTT) [47].

 Regarding the Ax-coherence requirement, the situation is different for different purposes.
 Ax-coherence is not currently required for rewrite theories written in Maude because specifications are implicitly completed for Ax-coherence within Maude (see Section 4.8).
-It is not required either for tools like the CRC or the Coherence Checker (ChC), or for narrowing (see Chapter 16) which also automatically complete the specifications provided.
-However, rewrite theories are assumed to be explicitly Ax-coherent for variant generation and variant-based unification (Section 12.10), the reason being that there is a different treatment of extension variables in rewriting and narrowing (see [120] for more details).
+It is not required either for tools like the CRC or the Coherence Checker (ChC), or for narrowing (see Chapter 15) which also automatically complete the specifications provided.
+However, rewrite theories are assumed to be explicitly Ax-coherent for variant generation and variant-based unification (Section 14.7), the reason being that there is a different treatment of extension variables in rewriting and narrowing (see [135] for more details).
 Indeed, we require coherence rather than ground coherence, since the latter is weaker and sufficient for rewriting but insufficient for narrowing or critical pair analysis.

-For theories Ax that are combinations of associativity, commutativity, and identity axioms, we can make any specification explicitly Ax-coherent by using a procedure which adds Ax-extensions and always terminates (see [105], and Section 4.8 for a more informal explanation).
+For theories Ax that are combinations of associativity, commutativity, and identity axioms, we can make any specification explicitly Ax-coherent by using a procedure which adds Ax-extensions and always terminates (see [121], and Section 4.8 for a more informal explanation).
 The procedure followed to automatically complete for Ax-coherence for rewriting and for narrowing, or in the CRC or ChC tools is carried on differently.
 Whilst for rewriting the completion is performed by (Core) Maude, in the other cases the completion is performed by Maude code provided by Full Maude.